 These are the questions we normally ask when heading into a new space.
 The standard gives us a great starting point for helping you pick the right size display or projection surface for your presentation or performance space.
-In the coming years, following these standards will become even more vital as the workplace and classrooms continue to move away from single source displays to multiple displays with several sources to create a fully immersive and collaborative space for sparking creativity and increasing productivity.
+In the coming years, following these standards will become even more vital as the workplace and classrooms continue to move away from single source displays to multi-source, multi-display to create a fully immersive and collaborative space for sparking creativity and increasing productivity.

 If you’re interested in learning more about this digital canvas of the future or just finding the right size screen for your space, we’d be happy to talk!
 Please send us an email or give us a call.